Heat Pump vs Furnace: Pros and Cons

 Heat Pump vs Furnace: Reliability & Comfort

 Furnaces are more reliable for heating since they work well at any outside temperature.
 However, some heat pumps also incorporate an electric backup system for when temperatures drop below 40-50 degrees Fahrenheit.
-Heat pumps offer comfort all year around in areas with mild winters.
+Heat pumps offer comfort all year round in areas with mild winters.

 Frozen heat pump